Something Profound Has Shifted, and you can feel it.

 A personal C.H.E.A.T.
 Code capacity map showing exactly where your Energy, Attention, and Time are leaking

-Language for the three patterns most driving your stuck feeling, and a response practice for each
+Language for the three patterns most driving your decisions, and a response practice for each

 A decision framework you can use the next time the ground shifts under you

-A clearer read on whether the role you're in, the transition you're navigating, or the move you've been circling is actually yours to make
+A clearer read on whether the role you're in, the transition you're navigating, or the move you've been circling is actually yours.

 Coaching gives you depth.
 But depth in isolation is a lonely project.